Social Housing Claims

 Social Tenants Rights

-These standards will include, but are not limited to:
+Your landlord’s responsibilities include, but are not limited to:

-- A damp-free and mould-free home
+- Ensuring a damp-free and mould-free home

-- Access to electricity and gas
+- Making sure tenants have access to electricity and gas

 Social Housing Solicitors